nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 Showing workouts 1-2 of 2:
 1. russian twist (50 reps)
 2. push up (20 reps)
-Showed all items in list
+Showed all workouts in list
 ----------------------------------------------------------------------
 ```
 To remove workout number 2 from the list, the following command is entered: